njclarkbmf/documentor/README.md

 ## Common Questions

 **Q: How much does Vertex AI usage cost?**
-A: Documetor uses Vertex AI services that incur costs.
+A: Documentor uses Vertex AI services that incur costs.
 See [Google Cloud Pricing](https://cloud.google.com/vertex-ai/pricing) for details.
 Use the local storage option for development to minimize costs.

 **Q: How many documents can I process?**
 A: The local vector store is limited by RAM and disk space.
 Vertex Matching Engine scales to millions of vectors, making it suitable for large document collections.